 1. Find Someone with a Different Background

-Challenge: Research shows we often gravitate toward working with people like ourselves, known as mini-me proteges.
+Research shows we often gravitate toward working with people like ourselves, known as mini-me proteges.
 In 2019, Bloomberg released a study that said 71 % of executives with mentees say they’re of the same race and gender as them.
-While finding someone like them works well for white men, it isn’t always possible for women of color who occupy 4% of the C-Suite.
+While finding someone like them works well for some people, it isn’t always possible for everyone.

 2. Push for Exposure to Leaders in the Workplace